 To ensure the accuracy of our results, the patient should generally be 2-3 weeks outside of any recent chemotherapy at the time of specimen collection.
 Recent treatment exposure may interfere with the accuracy of the lab results.

 If you have any questions or to order a specimen transportation kit, please call us at 800-542-4357 to discuss your situation.
+It's important to call us BEFORE your biopsy or surgery.

 If you would like to come to Southern California to have your sample collected, we will be happy to coordinate sample collection procedures with our surgical/hospital colleagues.